backlineint/brianperry.dev/src/content/posts/2025/nextjs-scripts.md

 ---
-title: The Perils ofThird-Party Scripts in Next.js
+title: The Perils of Third-Party Scripts in Next.js
 description: In cases where using a third party script tag in Next.js is unavoidable, be aware of these potential stumbling blocks.
 author: Brian
-date: 2025-01-10
+date: 2025-01-15
 ---

 In [Next.js](https://nextjs.org/) if you find yourself needing to integrate a script outside of the Node ecosystem (basically something you can't `import`,) you've probably already lost.
 It can sometimes be unavoidable though.
 I recently faced this with some third-party ad code that needed to be included in a project and it was tricky to get right.